floragunncom/search-guard-docs/configuration.md

 ## Hot config reloading: Using sgadmin

 Configuration settings are loaded into the Search Guard index using the `sgadmin` tool. `sgadmin` identifies itself against an SG 2 secured Elasticsearch cluster by a _special_ client SSL certificate.
-Ok, not the certificate is special, it's just that the CN (common name) of the certificate is known by SG 2 by adding it to the ``searchguard.authcz.admin_dn:`` property in elasticsearch.yml.
+Ok, not that the certificate is in any way special, it's just a certificate where the CN (common name) of the certificate is known by SG 2 through the addition of the ``searchguard.authcz.admin_dn:`` property to the elasticsearch.yml file.
 This is described [here](installation.md).
 If you use the [example PKI scripts](https://github.com/floragunncom/search-guard-ssl/tree/master/example-pki-scripts) to generate the certificates, it's for example the _kirk_ or _spock_ client certificate.

 ```
 chmod +x plugins/search-guard-2/tools/sgadmin.sh